ARV: Everything You Need To Know About After-Repair Value

 You will want to have the property appraised after completing renovations as well.
 Your home may be appraised at a higher or lower value than what the ARV was estimated to be.
 Since the housing market fluctuates and things can come up during renovations, it’s important to do an appraisal post-renovation to come up with an accurate listing price for the property.

 3. Assess The Value Of Repairs

 Though an appraiser mainly looks at your home to determine the market value, they can also point out repairs that need to be made and potentially even what those repairs will cost.
 Finding anything that might need fixing in addition to your planned repairs will prevent you from encountering unexpected costs after already calculating and using the ARV.

 It’s important to stay realistic when estimating the cost and value of repairs.
 ARV can be tricky to calculate since so many factors play into it.
 Still, if you work with the appraised value of your home and account for all repairs as well as comparable properties, you should be able to settle on an ARV estimate.

-Estimating ARV can be helpful to investors looking to determine an offer price or decide whether renovating a property is worthwhile or not.
+Estimating ARV can be helpful to real estate investors looking to determine an offer price or decide whether renovating a property is worthwhile or not.
 Because it’s an estimate, however, ARV does have some limitations, not to mention risks.

 ARV Only Shows A Snapshot In Time

 ARV only accounts for the value and potential value of a property during the time window in which it is estimated.
-Even after looking at comparable properties and checking for repairs that may need to be made, things can come up and change.
+Even after looking at comparable properties and checking for repairs that may need to be made, things can come up and change the value.